Readers will learn how to find the EdgeRouter's base MAC address using several different methods.

 The base MAC address is associated with one of the Ethernet interfaces on the EdgeRouter (eth0 for example), but the interface may differ between EdgeRouter models.
 When using the Ubiquiti Device Discovery Tool to locate the EdgeRouter, the MAC address of the device is shown in the Hardware Address column.
 Note that the address displayed here is the base MAC address and not necessarily the address associated with the interface that is being connected to.

 Another option to find the base MAC address is to log into the router using a Console or SSH connection.
-See the How to Connect to Serial Console and the How to Establish a Connection Using SSH articles for more information.
+See the How to Connect to Serial Console for more information.
 Follow the steps below to find the MAC address:

 Use the show version command to display the device's information.